astronomer/airflow-guides/guides/logging.md

 - [Microsoft Azure](https://airflow.apache.org/docs/apache-airflow-providers-microsoft-azure/stable/logging/index.html): `WasbTaskHandler` (`wasb`)

 By configuring `REMOTE_BASE_LOG_FOLDER` with a prefix of a supported provider (as listed above), you can override the default task handler (`FileTaskHandler`) to send logs to a remote destination task handler (for example `GCSTaskHandler`.

-If you want different behavior or add several handlers to one logger you will need to make changes to `DEFAULT_LOGGING_CONFIG` as described in the Advanced Configuration Example below.
+If you want different behavior or to add several handlers to one logger, you need to make changes to `DEFAULT_LOGGING_CONFIG` as described in the Advanced Configuration Example below.

 It is important to note that logs are sent to remote storage only once a task has been completed or failed.
 This means that logs of currently running tasks are accessible only from your local Airflow environment.